Nthalk/socrata-trains/README.md

 Trains
 ================================================================================

-This codebase is a solution to PROBLEM ONE: TRAINS as described by PROBLEM.md
+This codebase is a solution to `PROBLEM ONE: TRAINS` as described by PROBLEM.txt

 Strategy
 ---------